aksommerville/spellingbee/README.md

 - - - [ ] (E) Suggest words from hand.
 - - - [ ] (E) Show foe's upcoming score as he searches.
 - - - [ ] (E) What if we made a separate "pidgin" dictionary, a subset of the main dictionary with only well-known words?
+- - - - The hard part is the filtering, there's 57000 words here.
+Time yourself on the first 1000, up to TAD.
+2008..2028. ...eliminated about 400/1000.
+- - - - Figure about 20 hours of deleting words to finish that... is it worth it?
 - [ ] Outer world.
 - - [x] Define map format.
 - - [x] Map/sprite compiler.